imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### sciview

 [sciview](/plugins/sciview) is IJ2's modern replacement for the Legacy 3D Viewer, providing sophisticated 3D visualization and virtual reality capabilities for arbitrarily large image volumes and meshes.
-Since it is fully integrated with SNT, SciView can enhance tracing, analysis and visualization routines by providing a deeper, more contextualized view of the imagery at hand.
+Since it is fully integrated with SNT, sciview can enhance tracing, analysis and visualization routines by providing a deeper, more contextualized view of the imagery at hand.
 Additionally, native integration with [Cx3D](https://github.com/morphonets/cx3d) enables simulation of neurodevelopmental processes, including neuronal growth and formation of cortical circuits.
 See [SNT: Modeling](/plugins/snt/modeling) for details.

 ### Legacy 3D Viewer